-In addition to their operational missions, Team Pete serves as host unit of the Peterson Complex for four major military headquarters--North American Aerospace Defense Command, U.S. Northern Command, Air Force Space Command and Army Strategic Command--as well as the 302nd Airlift Wing (Reserve) and many tenant units from other major commands.
+In addition to their operational missions, Team Pete serves as host unit of the Peterson Complex for four major military headquarters--North American Aerospace Defense Command, U.S. Northern Command, U.S. Space Force and Army Strategic Command--as well as the 302nd Airlift Wing (Reserve) and many tenant units from other major commands.

 ARRIVING AT NORAD/NORTHCOM?

 Click here for NORAD newcomer information, and here for USNORTHCOM.